evanshortiss/httpsink/README.md

   "resp": "2021-02-04T19:25:03.744Z",

-  // Bytes read for a request that sends a body "bytesRead": 0
+  // Bytes read for a request that sends a body "bodyBytesSize": 0

+  // Bytes read for the entire HTTP transmission "totalBytesSize": 124

-  // Method and path that was requested "method":"POST",
+  // Method and URL that was requested "method":"POST",
   "url":"/json-test"
 }